Calibrations and Energy-Minimizing Mappings of Rank-1 Symmetric Spaces: Real Projective Space

-Also, curiously, this part of Theorem \ref{rpn_thm} is false without the stipulation that $n \geq 2$: any diffeomorphism of $\R P^{1} = \R / \pi\Z$ has $1$-energy equal to $\pi$.
-In fact, any homeomorphism of $\R P^{1} \cong S^{1}$ is differentiable a.e. and has $1$-energy equal to the identity mapping. \\
+\begin{corollary} The identity mapping of $(\R P^{n},g_{0})$, $n \geq 2$, minimizes $p$-energy in its homotopy class for all $p \geq 1$.
+Up to isometries, the identity mapping is the unique $p$-energy minimizing map in its homotopy class for $p > 1$ and the unique $p$-energy minimizing immersion in its homotopy class for $p=1$. \end{corollary}

-In the next section, we will prove a lower bound similar to Theorem \ref{rpn_thm} for mappings of any K\"ahler manifold biholomorphic to $\C P^{N}$.
-In light of this result, it might be natural to ask whether the result of Theorem \ref{rpn_thm} applies to a larger family of metrics on $\R P^{n}$.
-The proof of Theorem \ref{rpn_thm} would give the same lower bounds for mappings of $(\R P^{n}, \widehat{g})$, where $\widehat{g}$ is any metric on $\R P^{n}$ all of whose geodesics are closed and non-contractible, but the results of Lin and Schmidt in \cite{LS1} show that for $n \neq 3$, the only metrics on $\R P^{n}$ all of whose geodesics are closed are those of constant curvature.
-A proof of the Berger conjecture in dimension $n=3$, as in \cite{GG1} for $n=2$ and \cite{RW1} for $n \geq 4$, would imply that this is the case for $\R P^{3}$ as well. \\
+Note that the characterization of equality for $p = 1$ in Theorem \ref{rpn_thm} and Corollary \ref{rpn_cor} is false without the stipulation that $n \geq 2$: any diffeomorphism of $\R P^{1} = \R / \pi\Z$ has $1$-energy equal to $\pi$. \\

-We note that for $n \geq 2$, non-isometric projective linear transformations of $\R P^{n}$ have the length-preserving property for $\gamma \in \mathcal{G}(\R P^{n}, g_{0})$ which is implied by equality for $p=1$ in Theorem \ref{rpn_thm} but do not minimize $1$-energy in their homotopy class.
+We note that for $n \geq 2$, non-isometric projective linear transformations of $\R P^{n}$ have the length-preserving property for $\gamma \in \mathcal{G}(\R P^{n})$ which is implied by equality for $p=1$ in Theorem \ref{rpn_thm} but do not minimize $1$-energy in their homotopy class.
 In complex projective space, however, non-isometric projective complex linear transformations are holomorphic and minimize $2$-energy in the homotopy class of the identity. \\

-We end this section by re-interpreting the fact that the identity mapping of $(\R P^{n},g_{0})$ minimizes $1$-energy in its homotopy class in terms of a calibration-like property of the canonical $1$-form on the unit tangent bundle of $(\R P^{n},g_{0})$: \\
+We end this section by re-interpreting our proof that the identity mapping of $(\R P^{n},g_{0})$ minimizes $1$-energy in its homotopy class in terms of a calibration-like property of the canonical $1$-form on the unit tangent bundle of $(\R P^{n},g_{0})$: \\